 A few years later Eileen once again needed our support.
 She had fled the home in fear of her grandson and was discovered by the police in such a state she was taken to hospital.
 Even after this Eileen still did not want to press any charges, and so the abuse continued.

 Over time Eileen’s health deteriorated and she spent time in and out of hospital.
 At the same time her grandson spent periods of time serving custodial sentences most of which were not in relation to offenses committed against Eileen.

-Since 2011 our Community Team supported Eileen on and off, each time helping her to access benefits, change bank accounts, access food parcels and encouraging her to report the abuse and have her son and grandson prosecuted.
+Our Community Team supported Eileen on and off for 6 years, each time helping her to access benefits, change bank accounts, access food parcels and encouraging her to report the abuse and have her son and grandson prosecuted.
 Each time Eileen found it difficult to press criminal charges, as she feared being left alone.

 Although advanced in years, Eileen was always deemed to have the capacity to make her own decisions and so made the choice throughout the 6 years we supported her, to maintain her relationships with her son and grandson through fear of loneliness.
 Despite our best efforts and some periods of respite from her abusive family, Eileen passed away still suffering the impacts of abuse at the hands of the family she loved.